 Glass is the third chapter of Shyamalan’s Unbreakable trilogy, and arguably the most complex in terms of narrative, style, and themes explored.
 It’s here that Shyamalan unravels the ties between David Dunn, Kevin Wendell Crumb, and Elijah Price, but Glass is not content in offering a quick solution to the enigma that started twenty years ago.
 On the contrary, Shyamalan uses the platform of his own creation to subvert the superheroes cinematic universe.
 It does so not by pointing out the failures of other films, but by showing the way to an alternative kind of writing and directing.

-One have to look no further than the beginning to appreciate Shyamalan’s effort to find something new.
+One has to look no further than the beginning to appreciate Shyamalan’s effort to find something new.
 The Overseer (Dunn) and The Beast (Crumb), the hero of Unbreakable and the villain of Split respectively, meet and fight each other without the time to process the fact that Shyamalan is deliberately avoiding the setup for an epic, final battle between good and evil.
 And if this isn’t enough, he ends the fight abruptly and shuts his heroes in a mental institution for the rest of Glass, opting for a slow investigation of their psyche instead of abandoning them to a relentless action feast.

 Glass is roughly divided into three acts.
 The first ends with the aforementioned capturing of Dunn and Crumb, the second ends with Mr. Glass ingeniously setting himself, Crumb, and Dunn free, and the third is the final confrontation.